fcontrepois/cur-anon/README.md

 - Auto-generates a config file from your Parquet columns
 - CLI with helpful flags and no unnecessary faff
 - MIT licensed, open source
+- In CUR2, the `resource_tags` column is a single column containing JSON (not split into multiple columns); by default, it is hashed for anonymisation
+- In Focus format, columns like `BillingAccountId`, `BillingAccountName`, `SubAccountId`, `SubAccountIdName`, `InvoiceId`, and `tag` are hashed by default; all others are kept unless changed in the config

 ---